gmcmacran/functional_playground/README.md

 ## Installation

 This package is not on cran.
-A stable version can be in stalled with:
+A stable version can be installed with:

 ``` r
 # install.packages("devtools")